⏳ 19 min read · Last updated: August 2026

 🌿 Can I wait a month to change the water if my plants look fine?

-You should not wait that long in a small apartment system.
-Even if the leaves look green, invisible salt buildups are happening below the surface.
-A month is too long for any setup under 3 gallons and the pH will crash before then.
-Stick to a schedule of every 14 days for countertop units and Kratky jars regardless of how the plants appear above the waterline.
+No, not in a small apartment system.
+Even if the leaves look green, salt buildup is happening below the surface.
+A month is too long for any setup under 3 gallons, and the pH will crash before then.
+Stick to a full change every 2 weeks regardless of how the plants appear above the waterline.

 🌴 What should I do about water changes if I go on vacation?

-Do a full water change the day before you leave and fill the tank to the maximum line.
-For trips longer than a week, ask someone to top off the reservoir with plain, pH-balanced water only.
-Never ask a beginner to mix nutrients for you.
-A slight drop in water level is far safer than an accidental fertilizer overdose in a system they have never seen before.
+Do a full change the day before you leave and fill the tank to its maximum line.
+For trips longer than a week, ask someone to top off with plain, pH-balanced water only.
+Never ask a beginner to mix nutrients for you, since a low water level is far safer than an accidental overdose.

 🌲 Is it safe to use water straight from the bathroom sink?

-Yes, bathroom tap water is the same municipal supply as your kitchen sink.
+Yes, bathroom tap water comes from the same municipal supply as your kitchen sink.
 You still need to treat it if your city uses high chlorine or chloramine.
-Always test the pH before pouring it into your system, since older apartment pipes can sometimes leach minerals that shift the acidity slightly.
+Always test the pH first, because older apartment pipes can leach minerals that shift the acidity slightly.

 🌵 Should I let the tank run dry before refilling?

 Never let roots dry out.
 Hydroponic roots have no soil to protect them from open air.
-If the tank empties, the fine root hairs will die within a few hours.
-Always top off when the water drops below the halfway mark rather than waiting for the tank to empty.
-For Kratky systems, change the solution when the jar hits the last third.
+If the tank empties, the fine root hairs die within a few hours.
+Top off once the water drops below halfway instead.
+For Kratky jars, change the solution when the level reaches the last third.

 🍃 Why does my water turn yellow after just a few days?

-Many liquid hydroponic nutrients, especially those containing iron or micronutrients, tint the water yellow, brown, or pink.
-This is normal and not a sign of contamination.
-However, if the yellow water also smells bad or turns cloudy, you have a bacterial problem and need a full flush rather than waiting for your scheduled change day.
+Many liquid nutrients, especially those containing iron or micronutrients, tint the water yellow, brown, or pink.
+That is normal and not a sign of contamination.
+However, if the yellow water also smells bad or turns cloudy, you have a bacterial problem and need a full flush right away.

 🎍 Do seedlings need water changes as often as adult plants?